Diomuzan/Lutudurum/README.md

-# Software-Developer
+# Lutudurum
-This is a website in which I've exercised with media queries and it's written lastly in HTML and CSS.
+Lutudurm is a console application written in C# and lastly .NET.